xhanak2/CodeWars/README.md

 ## Sum of 2 lowest numbers
 Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.
 No floats or non-positive integers will be passed.
 For example, when an array is passed like [19, 5, 42, 2, 77], the output should be 7.

+## Vasya-Clerk
+The new "Avengers" movie has just been released!
+There are a lot of people at the cinema box office standing in a huge line.
+Each of them has a single 100, 50 or 25 dollar bill.
+An "Avengers" ticket costs 25 dollars.
+Vasya is currently working as a clerk.
+He wants to sell a ticket to every single person in this line.
+Can Vasya sell a ticket to every person and give change if he initially has no money and sells the tickets strictly in the order people queue?
+Return YES, if Vasya can sell a ticket to every person and give change with the bills he has at hand at that moment.
+Otherwise return NO.